Saturday, 4 April 2020

 Bower departed after the loss to be replaced by former Bradford City player Garry Thompson as the squad was overhauled.
 Thompson lasted just two games; both 5-0 defeats before Marcus Law and Lee Fowler came in for a short spell to try and sort things out.

-The management team of Mark Bower and Danny Boshell returned in September 2019; less than five months after leaving the club.
+The management team of Mark Bower and Danny Boshell returned in September 2019, less than five months after leaving the club.
+After a couple of seasons of struggle sandwiching the abandoned campaign through the pandemic, the Green Army were relegated in 2022-23.

-Bradford (Park Avenue) AFC will play in National League North in the 2019-20 season.
+Bradford (Park Avenue) AFC will play in the Northern Premier League Division One East in the 2024-25 season.

 My visit